Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 I am guilty of transferring my own nervous energy when dogs approached Sora contributing to her leash reactivity.
 I tensed up, hold my breath, and the leash is taught.
 Dave is much better about remaining calm and he has a much higher success rate with Sora and Laila when they meet a new person or dog.

 I worked on my own behavior with Sora every time we are near a new dog.
 I’d take a deep breath, pay close attention to her body posture, and pet her under her chin to reassure her.
 Then I ensure that the new dog meets her from behind first.
-There should be no tension in the leash when I allow Sora to meet the new dog.

 Easier said than done, of course!
 It takes a lot of practice and confidence in each other to perfect this tricky situation.